julianbrowne/gridagram/README.md

     var grid = new Grid("#results");                    // target element
     grid.autoHeight = true;                             // align heights of all widget elements

+    grid.widgetDefaults.width = 250;                    // width of all widgets

     grid.empty();                                       // clears target element

     var w1 = new grid.Widget("widget 1");               // make a new widget